Exam Board Specification: AQA / EDEXCEL

 A*-C grades: 100%

-To study A Level Art and Design, students are also required to have a GCSE grade C or equivalent in an Art or design related subject.
+To study A Level Art and Design, students are also required to have a GCSE grade B or equivalent in an Art or design related subject or a grade 5 in English Language if no GCSE.

 PARTNERSHIP WITH UNIVERSITY OF THE ARTS LONDON: